andraevs/wad-classic-java/README.md

 WAD
 ===

 The code for Web Application Development laboratories and lectures.
+Check out the different branches to see the examples.